-When and why were the Southeast Community Facility (SECF) and Greenhouses built?
+When and why was the Southeast Community Facility (SECF) built?

 For a full legal history, visit the history page.

 Originally, City College leased the entire SECF in 1987.
 By the mid-1990s, City College began subleasing space to various organizations including Human Services Agency, Renaissance Parents of Success and Hunters Point Family.
 In 2011, after hearing concerns regarding the need for additional programming to serve more residents, the SFPUC initiated a community engagement process to gain a better understanding of what was working at the SECF.
 Over 100 faith-based, private, public and nonprofit sector leaders and community members provided their opinions.
 The results were clear.
 The SECF needed physical renovations and enhanced programming to truly serve as a community asset.

 Next, a tenant mix was identified that included existing tenants and Five Keys Charter School.
 Five Keys officially joined as a tenant when renovations of the community center’s Phelps Wing added new classrooms.
 Wu Yee’s Children’s Services was welcomed in 2014 when Head Start, a tenant of the SECF since 1990, selected Wu Yee Children’s Services as their provider through a competitive process.

 What services are currently offered at the Southeast Community Facility?

 Please visit here for full descriptions of tenants and programming.

 What is the current status of the SECF?